The 10 Best

 Staycations have boomed in the past couple of years, especially as would-be international travellers are taking the time to explore more of what's in their own backyards and revel in a British summer (whenever it decides to treat us with its presence).
 In honour of more freedoms and getting back to our roots, Raleigh has compiled a list of the best cycling destinations perfect for families and those looking for a relaxing way back into nature.
-And if you don't have an e-bike, Pioneer, or Classic, enter for a chance to win a new Strada X so you can make your way to these cycling hotspots.

 1. Scarborough to Whitby - 21.7 miles

 This coastal route through North Yorkshire takes riders to two stunning locations on the east coast of England.
 It’s perfect for a staycation, with many camping sites and boasting the highest concentration of pubs for pit stops along the way.
 There is quite a long hill, but with the aid of an e-bike, everyone can participate and take in the rarified air and breath-taking views.
 And don’t forget to top it off with some Whitby scampi for the perfect end of ride treat!

 2. Marriott’s Way - 18.4 miles

 Marriott’s Way follows an old train line taking riders from the middle of Norwich into the surrounding countryside, embedding riders into its rich and natural wildlife.
 This route meanders through farmland, woodland and water meadows, perfect for getting the family out and about on a relatively flat trail for all riding abilities.
 Marriott’s Way also boasts the best summer temperatures of all trails featured on the list and the third highest density of pubs for you to take a break and unwind with a pint.